 Keep your theme flowing through your whole wedding by having flower bouquets and arrangements that are consistent in colour and style.
 Choose two main colours for best results and avoid matching the colours to your bridesmaid dresses because if the tones are too similar they won’t stand out in photographs.
 Avoid bright colours unless you’re looking to create a bold, vibrant atmosphere.
 An experienced florist can assist you with creating your bouquets, knowing which colours compliment which.

 Making decisions about any element of your wedding requires deep thought and research, flowers especially so because they are such a focal point in a wedding.
 They feature in the bridal bouquet, table decorations and in the food.
 Researching and creating mood boards before you begin looking for wedding florists will help you and help the florist.
 Turning up to a florist without any ideas or visuals will slow the process, and wedding florists are often busy preparing bouquets for many couples, so having ideas prior to your visit is helpful.
 Consider textures, colours, shapes and any accessories you might want involved.
+Visit our Pinterest for some wedding flowers inspiration.

 It’s easy to get carried away with the idea of gorgeous flower arrangements and overdoing it is easily done.
 Your flower arrangements should complement the whole look of the wedding and be placed strategically in the venue.
 Pick a wedding florist that understands how flowers should look and which ones look best.
 Research is key here - check out florist galleries to see what they do.
 Avoid designs featuring too many elements, for example too many different types of flowers or too many colours.
 Consider the bouquet and table centrepiece accessories too, you don’t want them to be overcrowded with novelty items, such as butterflies, feathers or birds unless they visually make sense.
+These just some of the wedding flower mistakes.
+Let's dive in further.

 Professional designers do not reproduce other designs, they create original and unique designs for each customer.
 Designers will take inspiration from any wedding flower arrangements you show them but they will never copy a design.
 They’ll make it their own as it’s impossible to recreate a design in perfect detail.
 When showing your ideas to a wedding florist be open to new interpretations, it’ll make your wedding yours and yours only.